Hesleden: Governance

 Monk Hesleden Parish Council, set up in December 1894, has twelve serving councillors, who act as the first tier of local government for the communities of Blackhall Colliery, Crimdon, Hesleden, High Hesleden and Monk Hesleden.
 The regional tier is provided by the Durham County Council, with 126 councillors elected from 63 wards.
 It is covered by the parliamentary constituency of Darlington.

 Education and worship

 The community has a primary school, which had 125 pupils on the school roll in the 2018/2019 school year.
 It was classed as "good" at an Ofsted inspection on 5 March 2020.
 It offers a pre-school Breakfast Club and an After-School Club to needful pupils.

-Hesleden Methodist Church, officially closed June 2021,Built in 1876, it was renovated in 1968.
+Hesleden Methodist Church officially closed in June 2021.
+Built in 1876, it was renovated in 1968.
 There is an Anglican church at nearby Blackhall – St Andrew's, with twice-weekly services.